 “At first there was apprehension,” Harcey said.
 He ended up giving the servers the raises they would have earned to keep them in line with what they were earning in tips.

-And his staff does better—he’s building up a pool of money to pay people when the restaurant closes between Christmas and New Year’s, for example.
+And his staff does better without tipping — he’s building up a pool of money to pay people when the restaurant closes between Christmas and New Year’s, for example.
 Servers who work Monday nights or Wednesday lunch are making more, too.

 “They know their income ahead of time.
 They’re working better, they’re happier, there’s less stress,” he said.

 But are you ready to pay the sticker price up front?
-Will people be deterred by a $17 burger, even though that’s probably about what they were paying anyway?
+Will people be deterred by a $17 burger, even though that’s probably about what they were paying when they were tippinganyway?

 Learn more about Jason and his dining compatriot Joy.